yzabc007/Matlab-Basic-ML/README.md

 * Part 1: Perceptron

  This part implements typical perceptron, linear regression, logistic regression on the same framework of Perceptron.
 Regularized linear regression, Regularized logistic regression, mutil-classification logistic regression will be added.

+* Part 2: Multi Perceptron

+ This part implements multi perceptron for multi classification.